ritesh-karmare/Filmy/README.md

 * Movie details along with backdrop images(movie scenes)
 * Search for a movie
 * Watch trailers

-# Upcoming Features

-1. Get movie reviews
-2. Register/Login to TMDb
-3. Shortlist favorite movies
-4. Rate a Movie
-5. Give reviews
+* Recommended movies

 # Goal

 * To showcase the implementation of:
-1. Various libraries in Android that includes Retrofit, OkHttp, Glide, RxJava, Timber, ButterKnife and few more.
+1. 3rd party libraries in Android that includes: Retrofit, OkHttp, Glide, Hilt, etc...
-2. MVP architecture
-3. Material UI
+2. Clean Architecture with Kotlin & MVVM

 * To achieve this, I am using TMDb (The Movie Database) as a source to retrieve the data (movie information) over the network via REST APIs.
 * Therefore, this project can be considered as a ***concept project***.

 # Change Log

+**v2.0.0 - 12 September, 2022** <br>
+* Recommended Movies'

 **v2.0.0 - 06 November, 2018** <br>
 * Now you can watch 'trailers'